College of Family and Consumer Sciences

 Dr. Cude teaches undergraduate and graduate courses, supervises undergraduate and graduate student researchers, and has an active research program.
 She has taught 12 different courses at UGA, 5 of which were undergraduate, including a First-Year Odyssey course she has taught regularly.
 She created 6 of these courses and substantially revised the balance.
 The mean scores on her teaching evaluations across all courses ranges from 4.3 to 4.8 on a 5-point scale.
 She has chaired 18 graduate student committees (13 Ph.D., including one currently) and served on 23 other graduate student committees at UGA.
 She has supervised 16 undergraduate researchers since 2006.

-Her previous administrative experience includes serving as the head of her department for six years under Dean Sharon Nickols, from 1998 until 2004.
+Her previous administrative experience includes serving as the head of her department for six years under Dean Sharon Nickols, from 1998 until 2004 and head of UGA's Department of Human Development and Family Sciences in January through July 2019.
 In addition, she was chair of the Consumer and Family Economics Extension Program Development Group at the University of Illinois from 1992 until 1998.
 The team included two other extension specialists and about 15 regional extension educators located throughout the state.
 She has served on the College’s Curriculum Committee since 1998, except for 2004-2005.

 Dr. Cude is a member of the editorial board of the Journal of Consumer Affairs, the leading scholarly research journal in the consumer field which is published tri-annually by the American Council on Consumer Interests (ACCI), and a past Associate Editor.